wtp43/algorithms-doc/vault/docs/Algorithms/Priority Queue and Sorting/Count Sort.md

 	# place nums backwards to ensure stableness
 	for num in reversed(nums):
-		# count[num] -=1 because this stores the count but the index of the output is 0-based
+		# count[num] -=1 first because this stores the count but the index of the output is 0-based
 		count[num] -= 1
 		output[count[num]] = num
 	return output